jsmienk/BDCSH/README.md

 ### Running jobs

+`hadoop jar usr/lib/hadoop-mapreduce/hadoop-streaming.jar -mapper mapper.py -reducer reducer.py -input <filename> -output <dirname>` to run a full Hadoop job on an input file that is in HDFS.

 `hs mapper.py reducer.py <inputfile> <outputdir>` to run a full Hadoop job on an input file that is in HDFS.

 ## Assignments